Iran's supreme leader warns any US attack would spark 'regional war'

 Parliament speaker says EU militaries considered terrorist groups.

-The speaker of Iran's parliament, meanwhile, said that the Islamic Republic now considers all European Union militaries to be terrorist groups, lashing out after the bloc declared the country's paramilitary Revolutionary Guard a terror group over its bloody crackdown on nationwide protests.
+The speaker of Iran's parliament, meanwhile, said that the Islamic Republic now considers all European Union militaries to be terrorist groups, lashing out after the bloc declared the country's paramilitary Revolutionary Guard a terror group over taking part in the bloody crackdown.

 Mohammad Bagher Qalibaf, a former Guard commander, announced the terror designation, which will likely be mostly symbolic.
 Iran has used a 2019 law to reciprocally declare other nations' militaries terror groups following the United States declaration of the Guard a terror group that year.